Skip to content

 There are lots of ways to protect your community from extreme heat, and to end our dependence on dirty energy.

 Join CCL to help stop the fossil fuel pollution that is causing extreme heat.
-You’ll be joined to a local chapter of like-minded individuals who will work in your community to educate people, discuss solutions, and meet with your elected officials to ask them to help fix it.
+You’ll be connected with a local chapter of like-minded individuals who will work in your community to educate people, discuss solutions, and meet with your elected officials to ask them to help fix it.

 Climate change is one of the most pressing issues of our time, with far-reaching impacts on the environment, economy, and society.
 As individuals, our collective efforts hold immense power to drive positive change and address this global temperature crisis.
 Advocating for climate change action is not just a responsibility but an opportunity to shape a sustainable future for generations to come.